Brexit: What could no deal mean for the Irish border?

 She adds that the European Commission would also have to justify to other member states why these procedures could be used in Ireland and not in, say, Bulgaria.

-Could checks take place in the Irish Sea?
+Could checks take place at Irish Sea ports?

 Leo Varadkar has suggested that this would be the best way to prevent any hardening of the border.

-The backstop is the most controversial part of Theresa May's deal with the EU.
+The backstop was the most controversial part of Theresa May's deal with the EU.